yisunlp/yisunlp.github.io/_pages/about.md

 At present, I am working as a research intern at [Tencent AI Lab](https://ailab.tencent.com/ailab/zh/index).

 My research interest includes Natural Language Processing (NLP), Large Language Models (LLM).
-I am committed to constructing high-performance and efficient deployment algorithms for LLMs, exploring more economical and convenient applications of LLMs in various fields.
 > The future belongs to those who believe in the beauty of their dreams.

 # 🔥 News